LydonDev/KYRO/README.md

 - **How do I change the panel's name?**

-  - Set the `VITE_APP_NAME` variable in all `.env` files to your desired name.
+  - Set the `name` variable in all `config.json` files to your desired name.
 This will also rename all Kyro commands and require you to stop all running Kyro processes and rename your Kyro database accordingly.

 - **Can I install a theme or plugins?**